-Inflammation, pimples and cracks subside faster thanks to improved wound healing.
+- Inflammations, pimples and cracks subside more quickly thanks to improved wound healing.
 In addition, vitamin E reduces the formation of scars and pimples in acne.

-Structurally damaged skin Tocopherol helps to repair its protective barrier.
+- Tocopherol helps structurally damaged skin to repair its protective barrier.
 Dryness and irritation are relieved.

-During pregnancy vitamin E prevents stretch marks.
+- Vitamin E prevents stretch marks during pregnancy .
 It keeps the skin elastic.
 So it grows better with the belly.

 How do you get enough vitamin E?

-You should ideally get vitamins from a balanced diet.
+Ideally, you should get your vitamins from a balanced diet.
 From the inside, vitamin E contributes to healthy cell division and promotes blood circulation.
 In this way, nutrients are distributed more thoroughly through to the skin.
 However, dietary tocopherol is not available in rough amounts.
 Most of the time you just cover the need for a healthy body function.
 For a slow aging effect, it has to be more.
 Now please do not swallow heaps of dietary supplements!
-It is much better to apply tocopherol in a targeted manner, i.e. directly on the skin.
+It is much better to use tocopherol in a targeted manner , i.e. directly on the skin.

 How important is the dosage of vitamin E?

-If you use a cream or serum with vitamin E, you don't have to apply super thick.
-The important thing is that you make the vitamin E available directly where it is needed.
+If you're using a cream or serum with vitamin E, you don't need to be super thick.
+It is simply important that you make the vitamin E available directly where it is needed.
 And using products lavishly can overwhelm the skin.
-Much more important than the amount is that your skin can absorb vitamin E well.
+Much more important than the amount is that your skin can absorb the vitamin E well.

 Tocopherol and vegetable oils - together to the goal

-Vitamin E is fat-soluble.
+Vitamin E is fat soluble.
 So it is stored and transported in oils.
-It is important to use suitable carriers.
+It is important to use suitable carriers .
 For more elasticity, you want an oil that penetrates deep into the skin.
 Not every lipid can do that.
 Mineral oils only remain on the surface.
 Therefore, creams that only contain mineral oils cannot infiltrate vitamins into the skin.
-For this you need natural oils.
+You need natural oils for this .
 The body can use them and therefore allows them to pass.
-Sea buckthorn pulp oil, for example, transports the tocopherol right into the skin.
+Sea buckthorn pulp oil , for example, transports the tocopherol into the skin.

 It's never too early.
 Vitamin E helps your skin to protect and regenerate.
 And this is always necessary, not just when signs of skin aging become visible.
 Then only time travel helps.
 But until the technology is ready, we have to be content with prevention.
 It works better the earlier you start.
 In addition, the natural ingredient is suitable for absolutely every skin type.

-May we stay fresh and crunchy for a long time to come!
+So that we stay fresh and crispy for a long time!

 🌟 By the way: All oil-based FIVE products contain an extra portion of vitamin E for youthful skin.